judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/lastLecutureExamTalk.md

 Question pointers:

-- P2P: distributed has table.
+- P2P: distributed hash table.

 - Physical Time: NTP, has to know but no need to explain.
 - Logical Time: lamport time.